yyn-anson/yyn-anson.github.io/content/project/medial-axis-transform/index.md

 ## Outcomes

 This project aims to bridge theoretical insights and practical implementation, ultimately contributing to the field of computer vision by offering improved methods for scene categorization.

-## Repository

-For a detailed look at the project, check out the [GitHub Repository](https://github.com/yyn-anson/COMP558Project).

-## Download PDF

-For a comprehensive project overview, please [download the project PDF](https://github.com/yyn-anson/COMP558Project/blob/main/final_report.pdf).

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-image:
-  caption: 'Pipeline of the project from the original paper (Scene Categorization with Shape-Based Measures)'
-  focal_point: ''
-  preview_only: false